Search National Agricultural Library Digital Collections

 A study was carried out to understand the fate of biodegradable dissolved organic nitrogen (BDON) and bioavailable dissolved organic nitrogen (ABDON) along the treatment trains of a wastewater treatment facility (WWTF) equipped with an activated sludge (AS) system and a WWTF equipped with a two-stage trickling filter (TF) process.
 A mixed culture bacterial inoculum was used for BDON determination, while a pure cultured algal inoculum (Selenastrum capricornutum) and a combination of the bacterial and alga inocula were used for ABDON determination.
 Results show that BDON and ABDON varied significantly within the treatment facility and between the two facilities.
-From after primary clarification to final effluent, the TF facility removed about 65% of BDON and up to 63% of ABDON while the AS facility removed about 68% of BDON and up to 56% of ABDON.
+From after primary clarification to final effluent, the TF facility removed 65% of BDON and 63% of ABDON while the AS facility removed 68% of BDON and 56% of ABDON.
 For the TF facility, BDON and ABDON were 62% and 71% of the effluent dissolved organic nitrogen (DON), while they were 26% and 47% of the effluent DON for the AS WWTF.
-BDON and ABDON results further showed that some portions of DON are utilizable by bacteria only or algae only while there is a portion of DON utilizable by either bacteria or algae.
+BDON and ABDON results, which are based on incubation of samples under different inocula (bacteria only, algae only, and bacteria + algae), further showed that some portions of DON are utilizable by bacteria only or algae only while there is a portion of DON utilizable by either bacteria or algae.
 DON utilization was the highest when both bacteria and algae were used as a co-inoculum in the samples.
 This study is the first to investigate the fate of BDON and ABDON along the treatment trains of two different WWTFs.

 USDA Scientist Submission

 Water research 1 June 2013 2013 06 01 v.47

 Journal Articles, USDA Authors, Peer-Reviewed